yshalsager/shamela2epub/README.md

 ### Next

 - Make the gui re-sizes dynamically
-- Add dependabot, funding and actions to the repo
+- Add Pyinstaller Actions to the repo
 - Tag releases

 ### Maybe